royw/version_bumper/README.md

 Oh, no!
 Not another version bump utility!

-`version_bumper` is a PyPA Version compliant bumper that can bump (increment by 1) any part of the version and supports pyproject.toml for both hatch and poetry.
+`version_bumper` is a PyPA Version compliant bumper that can bump (increment by 1) any part of the version and supports pyproject.toml's project.version and tool.poetry.version key/value pairs.

 What this means is: